ThePipingMart Blog Grades Alloy 20 – Properties, Uses, and Composition

 What is Alloy 20?

-Alloy 20 is a nickel-iron-chromium alloy that is highly resistant to corrosion and other harmful elements.
-It can easily withstand extreme temperature fluctuations, so it is commonly used in machinery and equipment such as tanks and pumps.
-The alloy possesses excellent strength and toughness qualities, making it a favorite among personnel looking for strong but cost-effective materials.
+UNS N08020 is a nickel-iron-chromium Alloy 20 highly resistant to corrosion and other harmful elements.
+It can easily withstand extreme temperature fluctuations, commonly used in machinery and equipment such as tanks and pumps.
+The alloy possesses excellent strength and toughness qualities, making it a favorite among personnel looking for strong, cost-effective materials.
 Furthermore, the alloy’s good ductility properties mean it can be formed or manipulated into any required shape.
-All of these noteworthy attributes make Alloy 20 an extremely practical choice when manufacturing products that will come into contact with corrosive substances or high temperatures.
+All these noteworthy attributes make Alloy 20 an extremely practical choice when manufacturing products that come into contact with corrosive substances or high temperatures.

 Alloy 20 contains a balanced composition of nickel (30%), chromium (19-22%), molybdenum (2-3%), manganese (1.5%), iron (balance), silicon (.75%), sulfur (.035%) and carbon (.07%).
 The balance of these elements results in a steel alloy with good strength and excellent corrosion resistance to both acidic and alkaline environments.
 It has greater resistance to stress corrosion cracking than most other alloys.